chrischma/chrischma/README.md

 ### Hi 👋

-I moved this profile to `codeberg` free and open source european alternative to `github`.
+I moved this profile to `codeberg`, a free and open source european alternative to `github`.
 You can find my public repos [here](https://codeberg.org/chrischma).
 See you there!

 <!--
 **chrischma/chrischma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.